cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
 [3/30/2015] Modernizr added.
 Alpha sorted libraries.
 Cleaned up libraries a bit.
+Also improved the logic to get parent folder.

 [11/24/2014] Ok, so I've made changes to the core so that the index is *not* loaded locally, but my from my own S3 server.
 This means that I don't have to